vanitoz/Reviews_Classification_System/README.md

     <img src="images/customer-review-Inner-service-banner.png" alt="drawing" width="1000" hight="400"/>

 ## Overview
-Main goal of this project is to create a model that will be able to identify hate speech using machine learning binary classification algorithms.
+Main goal of this project is to create a model that will be able to classify customers reviews using machine learning multi classification algorithms.
-Random Forest, Naive Bayes, Logistic Regression algorithms used to create baseline models.
+Random Forest, XGBoost, LightGbm algorithms used to create baseline models.
-The final model was a Random Forest that used TfidfVectorizer for feature engineering.
-It produced an F1 of 0.8 and Recall (TPR) of 0.93.
+The final model was a XGBoost that used TfidfVectorizer for feature engineering.
+It produced an F1 of 0.8 and Accuracy of .

 ## Business Problem

-   With the ever expanding world we are privy to using apps such as Yelp to discover new bars, restaurants, and cafes, there is a sense of being overwhelmed by the sheer number of options.
+   With the ever expanding world we are privy to using apps such as Yelp to discover new bars, restaurants, cafes and services, there is a sense of being overwhelmed by the sheer number of options.
 We use ratings and reviews to better get a better idea of a potential trip, but oftentimes the ratings that people leave are divorced from the depth of the reviews they post.
 For example someone might leave a 4 star rating, but their review belies a “true” rating closer to a 3.
 This is what my project hopes to develop, using Natural Language Processing, is projecting a ‘true’ rating, alongside the actual, that will better classify the quality of a store.
 Here I am fixing the disconnect between the reviews people write out, and the ratings they leave.

 ## Approach